renzmann/renzmann.github.io/content/posts/poor_mans_dbt/index.md

   what we intend.
 We want it to look like a success both in the case of removing the directory should it exist, and doing nothing if it doesn't.

+[^6]: You should be extremely careful about templating like this.
+This article also uses f-strings for injecting arbitrary code into SQL, which is unacceptable if any of your system is public facing.
+All of these examples are working under the assumption that we're in a locked-down internal data warehouse, and someone who has access to the system in _any_ way is allowed to issue an arbitrary query.

 [make-docs]: <https://www.gnu.org/software/make/manual/html_node/Reading.html#Reading>
 [prereq]: <https://www.gnu.org/software/make/manual/html_node/Prerequisite-Types> "GNU Make: Prerequisite Types"